GE2025: Maliki invites opposition to 'present plans' for East Coast GRC and let voters decide

 “We developed a kids’ club to respond to the needs of young families.
 We (also) have services for the elderly,” said Dr Maliki.

-He said the team recognised that some elderly residents living in private estates faced difficulties accessing public transport, so they brought a mobile digital Chinese clinic directly to them.
+He said the team recognised that some elderly residents living in private estates faced difficulties accessing public transport, so they brought a mobile traditional Chinese medicine clinic directly to them.

 Dr Maliki also acknowledged that the rising cost of living remains a key concern among residents.